11BelowStudio/ce811/README.md

 the lab work (or one of the assignments) that involves the framework for The Resistance.

+Specifically, this is the Lab 1 branch.

+* Modifying the 'Paranoid' bot
+  * Not Done
+* 'Improving resistance play' task
+  * Not Done
+* 'Keeping behaviour logs (1)'
+  * Not Done
+* 'Accusing other Players'
+  * Not Done

 thank u for ur patience

 -Rachel Lowe